-As of 31 December 2018, movements in investments in associates to be disposed are as follows:
+As of 31 December 2019 and 2018, movements in investments in associates to be disposed are as follows:

-2018
+2019 2018

-Balance at the beginning of the period -
+Balance at the beginning of the period 11 -

-Additions () 11
+Additions () 881,129 11

-Disposals -
+Disposals - -

-Fair value changes -
+Fair value changes (587,940) -

-Effects of movement in exchange rates
+Effects of movement in exchange rates -

-Balance at the end of the period 11
+Balance at the end of the period 293,200 11

-() Within the context of the existing loan agreements, all creditors including the Bank have reached an agreement on restructuring the loans granted to Ojer Telekomünikasyon A.Ş.
+()Within the context of the existing loan agreements, all creditors including the Bank have reached an agreement on restructuring the loans granted to Ojer Telekomünikasyon A.Ş.
 (OTAŞ) who is the main shareholder of Türk Telekomünikasyon A.Ş.
 (Türk Telekom) and it is contemplated that Türk Telekom's number of 192,500,000,000 A group shares owned by OTAŞ, representing 55% of its issued share capital corresponding to A group shares have been pledged as a guarantee for the existing facilities would be taken over by a special purpose entity which is incorporated or will be incorporated in the Turkish Republic, and owned by directly or indirectly by all creditors.
 As per the agreed structure, it is agreed on the corresponding agreements, completed all required corporate and administrative permissions and the transaction is concluded by a transfer of the aforementioned shares to the special purpose entity incorporated in the Turkish Republic, and owned by directly or indirectly by all creditors.
-In this context, the Bank owned 22.1265% of the founded special purpose entity and the related investment is considered within the scope of IFRS 5 "Assets Held for Sale and Discontinued Operations" as it meets requirements of being asset held for sale as of the year end.
+In this context, the Bank owned 22.1265% of the founded special purpose entity and the related investment is considered within the scope of IFRS 5 "Assets Held for Sale and Discontinued Operations".